The Real Purpose of Gap Analysis

 - Level of training

-Basically, anything involving the abilities, attitudes, and interpersonal relationships within the workplace.
-Even with state of the art technologies and an expansive budget, if the workplace is not open to the SMS and/or interrelationships are poor, SMS implementation will consequently face a serious first hurdle./p>
+Basically, anything involving abilities, attitudes, and interpersonal relationships within the workplace.
+Even with state-of-the-art technologies and an expansive budget, if the workplace is not open to SMS and/or interrelationships are poor, SMS implementation will consequently face a serious first hurdle.

 Understand SMS Requirements